The following

 standpoint.
 The difficulty comes when trying to fit the new MIDI

-hardware inside the tiny plastic case.
+flimsy MC-202.
 The installer must cut copper

 traces on the circuit board to isolate and access the correct DIN sync

-tiny keyboard signals through the computer-controlled analog switching
+keyboard signals through the computer-controlled analog switching

 matrix of the MIDIJACK by extracting the signals and inserting the